team-bge/bge-core/README.md

 npm link ../bge-core
 ```

-Now you can test the game, and with it test `bge-core`:
+Now you can test the game, and with it test your local copy of `bge-core`:

 ```bash
 npm start